riya-kumari/Bittorent_Client/README.md

 ### How does it work?

-A single file is broken down into multiple _pieces_.
-For downloading a file, the current user would make a request to the tracker server, which will return a list of peers, containing each peer's ip and port.
-The current user client will then establish connections with peers from the list, requesting the missing pieces.
-Once it has all the pieces it can assemble a file.
+A file is divided into multiple pieces.
+For instance, if you want to download a Debian ISO file, your client will first request a list of peers from a tracker server.
+This list includes the IP addresses and ports of peers from whom the client can download.
+The client then connects to these peers to request the missing pieces.
+Once all pieces are downloaded, the client can reassemble the file.

-Important terminology :
+Important Terminology:

-Leechers : Peers that download data.
+Leechers: Peers that download data.
-Seeders  : Peers that upload data.
+Seeders: Peers that upload data.

-This project is focused on creating a leecher that downloads from other peers.
+This project focuses on developing a leecher that downloads pieces from other peers.

 Current progress (this has been tested and is working) :
 - Parse a torrent file